 It is the South Island’s fantastic – and brilliantly effective – tourism infrastructure that just adds that cliché of “icing on the cake” to any visit there.
 And this is the concluding reason – on top of all the other awesome ones in this yarn – for why my next family adventure will be a road-trip through this outdoor wonderland: there’s an adventure waiting for all ages on the South Island – you just have to get over there and find it.

-Getting there: Air New Zealand, Qantas and Virgin all fly to NZ, with Christchurch and Queenstown the two main destinations.
+Getting there: Air New Zealand and Qantas fly to NZ, with Christchurch and Queenstown the two main destinations.

 When to go: You can visit the South Island all year with summer and winter especially popular.
 We’d also highly recommend autumn and spring.
 These seasons usually have fewer visitors and the weather is still fine.